onowakow/tutorials/docs/create-and-deploy-docusaurus/create-and-deloy-docusaurus.md

    ![New DevOps repo shows an empty repo, a repo link, and a button labeled Generate Git Credentials](./media/azure-devops-new-repo.png)

-3. Initialize an new git repo in the parent folder of your docusaurus project.
-For example, if your docusaurus project is at /documents/docs-project/docusaurus-example, initialize the repository in docs-project.
+3. Initialize an new git repo in the parent folder of your Docusaurus project.
+For example, if your Docusaurus project is at /documents/docs-project/docusaurus-example, initialize the repository in docs-project.
 This will help us later when we add a builds folder to house the pipeline files.

    **a**.
 Initialize a repo and add your Docusaurus files: